AfiyaYousuf/codsoft_3/README.md

 - The user is prompted to enter their move, and the AI will respond with its move.
 - The game continues until there is a winner or the board is full.

-This setup provides a basic implementation of a Tic-Tac-Toe game with an intelligent AI opponent, making the game challenging and engaging.